Antori91/Home_Automation/README.md

          - Update lighting repository and various parameters from lines 36 to 74 of iot_ESP8266_GM43.ino file
          - Update temperature sensors repository and various parameters from lines 57 to 62 of iot_ESP8266_DHT22.ino file
          - Compile the sketches and flash the ESP8266
-     - Install the ESP8266 and connect them to the devices (heaters, hot water tank, lighting relays)
+     - Deploy all the ESP8266 connecting them to the devices (heaters, hot water tank, lighting relays)
-  - Arrived here, time to play with Domoticz...Enter for the main and backup Domoticz instances the heating schedules per heating zone.
-For the backup server, I've entered schedules to send every hour a command to start all heating zones.
-In my environment, there is no synchronization between the heating schedules of the main and backup servers.
-To start or stop a heating zone at a given hour, you have to enter in Timers of Heating Schedule/Start or Heating Schedule/Stop devices the command ON on Time for the level corresponding to the heating zone
+  - Time to use Domoticz...Enter in the main and backup Domoticz instances the heating zone schedules.
+To start or stop a heating zone at a given hour, you have to enter in Timers of Heating Schedule/Start or Heating Schedule/Stop devices the command ON on Time for the level corresponding to the heating zone.
+In the backup server, I've entered schedules to send every hour a start to all heating zones.